StrangeJay/DevOps_Project6/README.md

 Use $\color{pink}{RedHat}$ OS for this project

-If uou've forgotten how to spin an EC2 instance, please refer to [Project 2](https://github.com/StrangeJay/DevOps-Project2).
+If you've forgotten how to spin an EC2 instance, please refer to [Project 2](https://github.com/StrangeJay/DevOps-Project2).

-In previous projects we used ‘Ubuntu’, but it is better to be well-versed with various Linux distributions, thus, for this projects we will use very popular distribution called ‘RedHat’ (it also has a fully compatible derivative – CentOS)
+In previous projects we used ‘Ubuntu’, but it is better to be well-versed with various Linux distributions, thus, for this project, we will use a very popular distribution called ‘RedHat’ (it also has a fully compatible derivative – CentOS)

-> **Note:** for Ubuntu server, when connecting to it via SSH/Putty or any other tool, we used $\color{pink}{ubuntu}$ user, but for RedHat you will need to use $\color{pink}{ec2-user}$ user.
-Connection string will look like `ec2-user@<Public-IP>`
+> **Note:** For the Ubuntu server, when connecting to it via SSH/Putty or any other tool, we used an $\color{pink}{ubuntu}$ user, but for RedHat, you will need to use an $\color{pink}{ec2-user}$ user.
+The connection string will look like `ec2-user@<Public-IP>`
 Let us get started!
 ---
-## LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER”
+## LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS A “WEB SERVER”

 ### Step 1 - Prepare a web server

-- Launch an EC2 instance that will serve as "Web server".
-Create 3 volumes in the smae AZ as your Web Server EC2, each of 10GB.
+- Launch an EC2 instance that will serve as a "Web server".
+Create 3 volumes in the same AZ as your Web Server EC2, each of 10GB.

 Learn How to add an EBS volume to an EC2 instance [here](https://www.youtube.com/watch?v=HPXnXkBzIHw)

 - Attach all three volumes one by one to your Web Server EC2 instance
 https://user-images.githubusercontent.com/105195327/211216013-97e0006b-8867-4328-bd86-b2b6bbb9a391.mp4

-- Open up the Linux terminal to begin configuration
+- Open up the Linux terminal to begin the configuration
 - Use lsblk command to inspect what block devices are attached to the server.
  ![Screenshot_20230108_211409](https://user-images.githubusercontent.com/105195327/211217066-073f89f8-d9a8-4fde-8488-cfa9856709e0.png)

- Notice names of your newly created devices.
+ Notice the names of your newly created devices.
 All devices in Linux reside in /dev/ directory.
 Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be $\color{pink}{xvdf\, xvdh\, xvdg}$.
 ![Screenshot 2023-01-08 211523](https://user-images.githubusercontent.com/105195327/211217224-61ea2d8e-c1fd-4394-ae58-9343e1710f01.png)

 - Use `df -h` command to see all mounts and free space on your server